Chris--A/PrintEx/README.md

 This library is the descendant of a library I wrote called `GString`.
 This library allows extending any `Stream` or `Print` derived library with feature rich printing and formatting capabilities.
 You can even create a library which provides the enhanced capabilities by default.
 Or alongside `Stream` for a bidirectional implementation.

 The `printf` implementation found in this library is unique.
 It has been built directly on top of the Arduino `Print` library rather than as a separate code base simply called from within.
-All the features found in **PrintEx** use a feature already implemented in `Print`.
+All the features found in `printf` use a feature already implemented in `Print`.
 This means floating point support is actually using `Print::print( float );`.
-As a result, the implementation is not quite standard (can be standardized though), and contains additional functionality like support for EEPROM and PROGMEM data.
+It also contains additional functionality like support for _EEPROM_/_PROGMEM_ data, repetition and chaining calls.

+This tool set also replaces the globally available version of `sprintf` with a version providing all the features of this library.

 A sample of libraries which can be extended are as follows:
 - [`Serial`](https://www.arduino.cc/en/Reference/Serial)